dubrousky/CMaker/README.md

 * Download the code, set Plugin SDK and Java SDK

 * In project properties set the `plugin.xml` location
-* Hover the `grammar/cmake.bnf` and generate parser code, jflex lexer.
+* Hover the `grammar/cmake.bnf` and generate parser code
+* Custom jflex lexer is used, so use existing lexer instead of generating from bnf.
+Custom lexer now contains state to distinguish between the command name and argument.
 * In project properties mark gen as source folder
 * Generate lexer class from `*.flex` file
 * Build project and you are set to go